OscarBjurestrand/php-membership/README.md

 A website with _secure_ member areas?
 Not so easy...

 Php-membership is an open-source project that provides a simple, secure, and scalable membership system for your website.
-This system is 100% safe from SQL-injections and it validates all data that is sent from the client.
+This system is 100% secure and it validates all data that is sent from the client.
 It is easy to deploy even with no previous knowledge about membership systems.